 - Switch up the vegetables: Toss through some green beans, snow peas, broccoli, and thinly sliced carrots.

 - Change the sauces: For a sweeter kick, add some black bean or oyster sauce.
 We also love swapping out the spice for some sweet chili sauce.

 Wondering what is the best way to store leftovers?
-Here are best practices for noodle storage:
+Here are the best practices for noodle storage:

 What to serve with this dish

-Honestly, these noodles are a meal in itself, so if we change it up, it’s usually to add some protein.
+Honestly, these noodles are a meal in themselves, so if we change it up, it’s usually to add some protein.
 Here are some ideas:

 Frequently Asked Questions